Sean-Toroghi/portfolio/A-B testing/Book-summary-trustworthy-online-controlled-experiments.md

 Finally based on the outcome of the experiment and considering other elements/factors such as tradeoff between different metrics, cost of a change, and potential consequences of making a wrong decision, we derive the final decision.

+## Common mistakes when analyzing the results

+__Some of the potential misinterepretation of statistical results:__
+- lack of statistical power
+- misinterpreting p-value
+- peeking at p-values
+- having multiple hypothesis tests
+- interpreting confidence interval

+__Some of threats internal validity:__

+Internal validity refers to  the correctness of the experimental results without attempting to generalize to other populations or time periods.
+Some of the threats to internal validy are:
+- violating SUTVA (experiment units do not interfere with each others)
+- supervision bias: users who have been active for a long time, introduces supervision bias
+- intention-to-treat
+- sample-ratio mismatch: a mismatch between the condition in which we run the test and what will be done in actual implementation

+__Some of the threats to external validity__

+External validity refers to the extent to which the results of a controlled experiment can be generalized along axes such as different populations and ove time.

+## Other considerations

+__Primary effect__: some users may resist to change for some time, and adapt to the new idea in slower pace.

+__Novelty effect__: attraction to a new idea for a short period of time.

+__Segment differences__: Analyzing a metric by different segments can provide insights about the data.
+Some examples are: market or country, time or day and day of week, new or existing users, single or shared account, and so on.